BrandonXu6106/obsidianpublish/content/thoughts/search.md

 1. Access to information: value of information and knowledge, [democracy](democracy.md), gatekeeping, [censorship](censorship.md)
 2. Equity, accuracy (truth) and transparency: search-engine bias and the problem of opacity/non-[transparency](transparency.md)
-3. [[privacy|Privacy]] and freedom: personal privacy and informed consent; monitoring and surveillance
+3. [[privacy.md|Privacy]] and freedom: personal privacy and informed consent; monitoring and surveillance
 4. Property rights: how do crawlers/search engines respect property, ownership, free market competition

 Search is a form of [data capitalism](Data%20Capitalism.md)